-Fast data can also be combined with audio recording and video cameras – in this case a forward facing camera, along with the vehicle display.
-In other cases the gear stick can be recorded to add further information to the analysis.
+Fast data can also be combined with audio recording and video cameras – as seen at the top of the page.
+For example a forward facing camera, along with the vehicle display or gear stick can add further information to the analysis.

 Another example of this technique and the tailpipe NOx emissions of a Euro 4 gasoline vehicle, measured using a fast response ChemiLuminesence Detector (CLD) with ECU data from the OBD port logged alongside can be seen in the video here.